 Independent living and social care

 We're campaigning against cuts to social care support services by the government and local councils.
+We support the Bristol campaign against being forced into a residential homes if the council says it is cheaper for them than support at home.
 We are for independent living, and against making our close relationships into "professionalised" ones.
 We want support to be free, not have to pay care charges from our disability benefits.
+Read more here.

 International news

-We share information from struggles in other countries.
-We have supported the struggle of women in Bhopal, India against Dow Chemical, for justice, compensation, clean water and a clean-up of the site, since 1984 when the Bhopal gas tragedy happened, the world's worst industrial disaster.
+We share information from other countries.
+We supported the struggle of women in Bhopal, India against Dow Chemical, for justice, compensation, clean water and a clean-up of the site, since 1984 when the Bhopal gas tragedy happened, the world's worst industrial disaster.